 In November, Albert and I traveled back to where we served in the Peace Corps, the Hashemite Kingdom of Jordan.
 I had been back since we completed our service in 2009 but this was Albert’s first time.

-Having lived in the country for two years we had seen all of the major sites so this trip was more of a walk down memory lane-visiting the mainly expat oriented places we frequented as Peace Corps Volunteers (PCVs) as well as those places we couldn’t afford as PCVs and often dreamed of going to.
-Nevertheless, I’ve incorporated some of the things you can’t leave Amman without doing into this guide.
+Having lived in the country for two years we had seen all the major sites so this trip was more of a walk down memory lane-visiting the mainly expat oriented places we frequented as Peace Corps Volunteers (PCVs) as well as those places we couldn’t afford as PCVs and often dreamed of going to.
+Nevertheless, I’ve incorporated some things you can’t leave Amman without doing into this guide.

 Jordan and Tourism